aws-samples/amazon-sagemaker-modeldb-sync/README.md

 ### Getting Sarted
 * Deploy this solution into the AWS Account where you are conducting SageMaker Training.
 When you deploy the solution you will need to provide the following parameters.
-    * ModelDB Instance and Port to synchronize with.
+    * ModelDB Instance and Port to synchronize with (varies based on how you deploy ModelDB).

 ### Tag Detail